 Also known as pattern hair loss, androgenetic alopecia is a genetically determined, patterned, progressive loss of hair from the scalp and occurs in both men and women.
 Both androgens and genetics play a role in its pathogenesis.

 The term androgenetic alopecia is best used only when referring to male-pattern hair loss, as most females likely do not share the androgenic pathway.
 A more appropriate term for women is female-pattern hair loss.
 The term pattern hair loss will be used when referring to hair loss affecting both sexes.

 Men present with hair thinning in the temporal areas that advances to the crown (vertex) area as the alopecia progresses.
 Women usually have more diffuse thinning on the crown area, and less commonly present with a male-type pattern.

 Diagnosis is clinical and is based on recognising the pattern of hair loss.

-Possible treatments are oral finasteride and/or topical minoxidil solution or foam for men, and topical minoxidil solution for women.
+Possible treatments are oral finasteride and/or topical minoxidil solution or foam for men, and topical minoxidil solution or foam for women.

-For women with female-pattern baldness and concomitant hyperandrogenism (<40% of cases), additional androgen-suppressive therapy may be considered.
+For women with female-pattern hair loss and concomitant hyperandrogenism (<40% of cases), additional androgen-suppressive therapy may be considered.

 Director of Dermatopathology